 What is the best remedy for thrush in horses?

-In order to treat thrush effectively, good stall and run-out hygiene should be ensured be and the hooves should kept as dry as possible.
-In addition, daily, thorough scraping, daily dry cleaning of the frog furrows and the correct application of a suitable care product are important. care product is important.
+In order to treat thrush effectively, good stall and paddock hygiene should be ensured and the hooves should be kept as dry as possible.
+In addition, daily, thorough scraping, daily dry cleaning of the frog clefts and the correct application of a suitable care product are important. care product is important.

 Can thrush be treated with toothpaste?

 Treatment with toothpaste makes little sense, as it can only slightly dry out the thrush under dry and hygienic conditions.
-Like vinegar, toothpaste is water-soluble and is gone the first time the hoof comes into contact with water.
+Like vinegar, toothpaste is water-soluble and is rinsed off immediately when the hoof comes in contact with water.

 Can you treat thrush with zinc ointment?